Chinory/pargv-lite/README.md

 A pure, fast and powerful argv parser with force strict option checking.

-Focus on providing relaxed and elegant way to get right options to launch your program.
+Provides an easy way to get correct options to launch your program.

 ## Installation